att/rcloud/doc/1.3/guidoc/doc.md

 ##### notebook.R

 This option is intended for [FastRweb](http://rforge.net/FastRWeb/) notebooks.
 Loading the URL (from anywhere, including other notebooks, a perl script, etc.) executes a notebook "behind the scenes" by opening a one-time R session, running the defined "function" within, shutting down the R session, and finally, returning the result.
 FastRweb notebooks MUST have a function named
-“function()” defined, as this what notebook.R tries to execute upon instantiation.
+`function()` defined, as this what notebook.R tries to execute upon instantiation.
 Output from notebook.R can be anything.
 Text, binary data, whatever, as this information will ultimately be processed by whatever mechanism that called notebook.R.

 notebook.R allows trailing paths to be processed by the notebook code if they start with /.self/.
 The subsequent path portion is passed to the run function as the .path.info argument.
 This allows notebooks to handle a "full tree" argument to the notebook on top of a single notebook URL.